-7.4 Other implications (where significant) - i.e. Staff, Health, Sustainability, Crime and Disorder)
+7.4 Other implications (where significant) - i.e. Staff, Health, Sustainability, Crime and Disorder, and Impact on Looked After Children)

 The Corporate Performance Framework includes areas which affect a wide variety of issues, including those noted above in the body of the report.
 Where applicable these are covered in the appendix.